SparkElectricRacing/Live-Telemetry/README.md

 6. Run `sudo chmod 666 <PORT NAME>` to give the port permissions, port name is defined above

-7. Inside `FILE TBD` replace the port name with the one from `dmesg/lsusb`
+7. Inside `backend/server.py` replace the port name with the one from `dmesg/lsusb`